-The notable rise and exponential growth of web data has unlocked new avenues for various sectors.
+The notable rise and exponential growth of web data have unlocked new avenues for various sectors.
 Right from manufacturing units to service sectors, data is an essential component adopted by businesses around the globe to stay relevant to the evolving times.
-Web data not only holds a goldmine of information about the competition and market, but also offers insights that can be used to improve internal processes and operations.
+Web data not only holds a goldmine of information about the competition and market but also offers insights that can be used to improve internal processes and operations.

 Web scraping helps targeted online data to be extracted for further use by the analytics engine or BI tool.
 The objective of web scraping remains varied –